Deep Brain Stimulation (DBS)

 the neurostimulator.
 A blow to the chest near the neurostimulator can affect how it

-have it checked.
+away to have it checked.

 Long-term effects of DBS